jonesaaronj/osnis/README.md

 And the largest image has 32,468 blocks
 Then each block will have 8 bytes available to describe it

+The first block will be a magic number to identify a shrunken image 00-07 "SHRUNKEN"

-The first block will contain the Disc id, Disc Number, and Disc Type.
+The second block will contain the Disc id, Disc Number, and Disc Type.
-The first full block from the iso will always be available as the second block in the shrunken image 00-05 Disc Id
+The second full block from the iso will always be available as the second block in the shrunken image 00-05 Disc Id
 06 Disc Number
 07 Disc Type 1=GC Single Layer 2=WII Single Layer 3=WII Dual Layer